 Whilst of undoubted utility, UAS’s have a couple of big problems, situational awareness and bandwidth requirements.

-If this analysis takes place on the ground then logic dictates that the analyst has to look though all your holiday snaps and he gets these via a saturated satellite link.
+If this analysis takes place on the ground then logic dictates that the analyst has to look through all your holiday snaps and he gets these via a saturated satellite link.

 Weather is also a significant constraining factor on UAS’s which would be magnified greatly if future operations were out of dry and sunny places.